Raj-11-Bag/ROS_2-Robotic-arm-Simulation/README.md

-# 🤖 Arduinobot – ROS 2 Robotic Arm Simulation
+# 🤖 ROS 2 Robotic Arm Simulation

 This project simulates a modular robotic arm (Arduinobot) using **ROS 2 Foxy**, **Gazebo**, and **ros2_control**.
 It showcases a complete robot description, control setup, and simulation environment integration — designed to be hardware-ready and extensible for advanced tasks like **additive manufacturing (Direct Energy Deposition)**.